 - Attempts to collect debt

-- Contract Disputes: The Veterinary Practice Act does not address contract disputes; therefore, these types of disputes are generally not within the jurisdiction of the Board.
+- Contract Disputes: The Practice Act does not address contract disputes; therefore, these types of disputes are generally not within the jurisdiction of the Board.

 Filing a Complaint